-Evidence obtained in the investigation that is determined in the reasoned judgment of the Investigator not to be directly related to the allegations in the Formal Complaint will be included in the appendices to the investigative report.
+Evidence obtained in the investigation that is determined in the reasoned judgment of the Investigator not to be directly related to the allegations in the Formal Com- plaint will be included in the appendices to the investigative report.
+The Investigator may redact irrelevant information from the Investigative Report when that information is contained in otherwise relevant documents or evidence.